KDE/documentation-develop-kde-org/content/docs/getting-started/building/kde-builder-compile/index.md

 kde-builder dolphin-fork
 ```

+To summarize, you have now seen how to:

+* compile standalone apps, frameworks, or other projects: `kde-builder kcalc`
+* compile Plasma Desktop: `kde-builder workspace`
+* compile Plasma Mobile: `kde-builder mobile`
+* run what you've built: `kde-builder --run kcalc`

 ## Useful flags

 The following sections will show some useful options for `kde-builder`.
 They're not required for normal operation, but can be useful in some situations.
 If you want, you can skip this part and get started with developing.